The ACSIS digital autocorrelation spectrometer is used as the backend for the spectral line receivers.

 Available Bandwidth Modes

 - Use two DCMs to extract two frequency subbands from each of the 16 IF inputs and feed each subband to a correlator card.
-This creates two spectral windows or spectral regions to follow the OT terminology.
-All 32 DCMS are used in this case.
+This creates two spectral windows to follow the OT terminology. (*see footnote below)

 An example of the second use is to observe 13CO 3-2 and C18O 3-2 using two spectral regions (subbands).
 A number of such setups are pre-prepared and can be selected as “spectral configurations” in the OT.
 They are listed at the bottom of this page.